mvsaran/SaranKumar/README.md

 ## 🎓 My Philosophy

-> In a rapidly evolving tech world, **QA is not about finding bugs — it’s about enabling trust, stability, and confidence in software delivery.**
+> In today's rapidly evolving tech world, **QA is not just about finding bugs — it's about enabling trust, stability, and confidence in software delivery.**
+Every test is a step toward excellence.
+Every framework is a foundation for future success.

 ---

 <div align="center">

-### ⭐ If you find my projects helpful, please consider giving them a star!
+### ⭐ If you find my projects useful, consider giving them a star!

-**Let’s build better tests, together! 🚀**
+**Let’s build better tests, together. 🚀**

 [🔗 LinkedIn](https://www.linkedin.com/in/saran-kumar-a69775215) •
 [💻 GitHub](https://github.com/mvsaran) •